 However, peak climbing in the Himalayas is a lifetime experience and a thrilling journey for the people.
 You can also see the unique cultures and lifestyles of people of the Himalayas, lifestyle, and cultures, hidden gems.
 Explore different flora and fauna, unique wilderness.
 Similarly different social celebrity and famous people they climb Nepal Himalayas including Mt.
 Everest.

-2. How can I do a successful summit to peak climbing?
+2. How can I successfully summit peak climbing?

 3. How many Mountains are there in Nepal?

 Nepal has many more mountains Nepal is known as the heaven of the mountains.
 Nepal has 1310 different mountain peaks including Mt.
 Everest one of the highest peak of the globe.
-Among them, 326 mountain peaks are open for the climbing and expedition out of the 103 were already climbed before.
+Among them, 326 mountain peaks are open for climbing, and expedition out of the 103 was already climbed before.

 4. In nutshell,

 Nepal peak climbing has a long history where many people can do a successful peak climbing in the past.
-Thus, at this moment the government of Nepal has to cancel peak climbing for spring 2020 to prevent coronavirus.
+Thus, at this moment the government of Nepal has canceled all peak climbing for spring 2020 to prevent coronavirus.